-Boise State’s lab opened on Oct.
-13 and primarily is processing COVID tests of asymptomatic individuals.
-The lab conducts diagnostic analyses of RT-PCR tests, showing whether someone has an active coronavirus infection and needs to isolate from others.
-The lab is run by Boise State post-doctoral student Stephanie Hudon and staffed by students, who process hundreds of tests per day, a total of 6,000 so far.
+Boise State’s lab opened in mid-October and primarily processes COVID tests of asymptomatic individuals.
+The lab conducts diagnostic analyses of RT-PCR tests, showing if someone has an active coronavirus infection and needs to isolate from others.
+The lab is run by Stephanie Hudon (PhD, Biomolecular Sciences, ‘20) and staffed by students, who process up to 1000 tests a day.

 Not only is the Clinical Laboratory Improvement Amendments (CLIA)-certified lab helping to keep campus open, but it is also adding much needed lab capacity to southwest Idaho.
 Community organizations or companies may inquire about lab testing by emailing email@example.com.